ethersphere/bee-docs/docs/installation/manual.md

 ## SWAP Bandwidth Incentives

-To participate in the swarm you must include configuration parameters specifying a valid [xDAI](https://www.xdaichain.com/) RPC endpoint.
+To participate in the swarm you must include configuration parameters specifying a valid [Gnosis Chain](https://www.gnosis.io/) RPC endpoint.
 You can run your own xDAI node, or use a RPC provider such as [getblock.io](https://getblock.io/).

 When running your Bee node with SWAP enabled for the first time, your Bee node will deploy a 'chequebook' contract using the canonical factory contract which is deployed by Swarm.
 A factory is used to ensure every node is using legitimate and verifiable chequebook contracts.
 Once the chequebook is deployed, Bee will deposit a certain amount of xBZZ in the chequebook contract so that it can pay other nodes in return for their services.
+The amount of xBZZ transferred to the chequebook is set by the `swap-initial-deposit` configuration setting.
+The initial deposit is optional.

 To find out your Ethereum address, we can simply run our Bee node and point it at the xDAI RPC endpoint.